 First, you must verify that you have access to the add-ins in your Office 365 account.
 Quite simply open your Outlook Web Access in a browser, and then add

-Similarly in the Outlook desktop client, you can verify that Business Central is listed in the Manage Add-ins window.
+Similarly in the Outlook desktop client, you can verify that Business Central is listed on the Manage Add-ins page.